-Our industry, along with society, changing, and we are seeing a significant shift towards a low carbon economy and the consequent future increase in demand on electricity distribution as the use of electric vehicles and heating increases.
-This puts additional reliance on our but operations. also highlights responsibilities to the environment and to the growing social aspects of fuel poverty and the attraction and retention of skilled employees and partners to deliver these future opportunities.
+Our industry, along with society, is changing, and we are seeing a significant shift towards a low carbon economy and the consequent future increase in demand on electricity distribution as the use of electric vehicles and heating increases.
+This puts additional reliance on our operations, but also highlights our responsibilities to the environment and to the growing social aspects of fuel poverty and the attraction and retention of skilled employees and partners to deliver these future opportunities.